theoxo/self-repair/README.md

 To install the libraries needed to run the code and analysis scripts, you can use `pip install -r requirements.txt`.

-Note that due to dependencies on an internal project, one function (`exec_sample`) has been left unimplemented in `src/apps/apps.py`).
-If you want to make use of the APPS part of the source code, you must implement this function; see the doc-string.

 ## TL;DR: Replicating the Figures

 All figures in the paper can be replicated by running `cd paper && make figures`.
 This will use pre-computed results of the data analysis, and will place the figures in `paper/figures/`.